exporo/sls-laravel-boilerplate/README.md

 ## Demo application
 <a name="demo"/>

-This demo application implements different page counters, which uses different AWS techniques(DB, Cache, Filesystem) to store the hits.
+This demo application implements various page counters that use different AWS techniques (DB, Cache, Filesystem) to store hits.
-The homecontroller only reads the hits from the resources and triggers and event, which uses a SQS Queue to store the hits asynchronously.
+The home controller only reads the hits from the resources and triggers an event that stores the hits asynchronously using an SQS queue.
-A cron job resets all page counter hourly.
+A cron job resets all page counters hourly.

 ## Migrate your application
 <a name="migration"/>

-Empty the application folder and insert your laravel application.
+Empty the application folder and insert your Laravel application.
-Nearly all configuration is done in the serverless.yml, but u have to make some small changes to your laravel application:
+Almost all configurations are done in serverless.yml, but you will need to make some minor changes to your Laravel application:

 ##### 1: Add composer dependencies to your project